PauseAI/pauseai-website/src/posts/2023-june-london-office-for-ai.md

 The UK is currently taking the international lead on AI Safety regulations, as the government [announced on June 7th](https://www.gov.uk/government/news/uk-to-host-first-global-summit-on-artificial-intelligence) that it will be hosting the first AI Safety Summit this autumn.

 Last week, Rishi Sunak introduced the AI Safety Taskforce, with Ian Hogarth as its captain.
-This taskfoce is backed with an initial £100 million of government funding.
+This taskforce is backed with an initial £100 million of government funding.

 However, [Sunak tweeted](https://twitter.com/RishiSunak/status/1670355987457294337) that the goal of the AI Safety taskforce is also to "Dramatically speed up UK AI capability".
 This is in stark contrast to what the newly appointed lead of the AI Safety Taskforce, Ian Hogarth, wrote in May, in his Financial Times article "We Must Slow Down the Race to God-Like AI".